uo-ec607/lectures/README.md

 ### Do you plan to turn these lecture notes into a book?

-Depends on a lot things and I'm too time constrained right now... but I'm thinking about it.
-Preliminary [working title](https://en.wikipedia.org/wiki/My_Family_and_Other_Animals): "*Data science for economists and other animals*".
+Yes!
+Together with my friend and colleague, [Ed Rubin](https://edrub.in), we're slowly porting our combined lecture material to a book under the tentative title: "[*Data science for economists and other animals*](https://grantmcdermott.com/ds4e)".

 ## License